-Why Should Organizations Send a Year End Giving Letter?
+Why Should Organizations Send End of Year Fundraising Letters?

 The last month of the year is vital to most organizations’ fundraising efforts for the year.
 Kicked off by #GivingTuesday and going through December 31, the year end giving season simply cannot be ignored.
 If your school, church or non-profit organization is like many others, you will receive 30-50% of your charitable income at the end of the year.
 Year-end gifts are made for several reasons including tax purposes (last change for a tax deduction, anyone?), as charitable Christmas or holiday gifts in tribute or in the name of a loved one, and because the need is made wonderfully apparent by organizations during this time.
 So, if you haven’t done so already, now is the time to prepare your end of year fundraising letter (or Year-End Appeal).